2017 Siegaue rape case: Perpetrator

 The perpetrator was a 31-year-old rejected asylum seeker from Ghana who, according to the German magazine Focus, had left his homeland after being accused of having killed his brother-in-law in an inheritance dispute a few years previously.
 He left his home country as he feared revenge from the victim's relatives.

-In early 2017, the perpetrator first traveled to Italy, where authorities denied him residence.
+In early 2017, the perpetrator first travelled to Italy, where authorities denied him residence.
 He then illegally entered Germany, where he was arrested on 9 February 2017 in Kassel, Hesse and then quartered in the central housing facility of North Rhine-Westphalia in Sankt Augustin.
 As Ghana is considered a safe country of origin, the Federal Office for Migration and Refugees rejected his asylum application on 23 March 2017.
 Until his arrest on 9 April, he lived in a refugee shelter in Sankt Augustin.

 Following his arrest, he behaved aggressively and violently, causing the authorities to question his state of mind.
 Among other things, he set fire to his prison cell in the prison in Ossendorf, Cologne.
 When two staff members of the prison tried to extinguish the fire, he attacked the two guards, injuring one in the head.
-While being transported to the prison, the offender had attacked a guard.
+Whilst being transported to the prison, the offender had attacked a guard.

 According to the forensic investigation, the perpetrator suffers from a grave personality disorder, especially narcissistic.
 Since the prosecutor's office affirmed the criminal responsibility of the perpetrator, he had to stand trial from the end of September 2017 at the Bonn district court for rape and predatory extortion.
 There was a positive DNA identification of the perpetrator's semen on the victim, although he maintained a claim of innocence.
 The forensic investigations, failing to perceive feeling of shame and remorse on the part of the perpetrator, predicted a high risk of relapse.

 Criticism of the police

-After the contents of the emergency call made by the boyfriend became public, the behavior of the police was criticized in the media.
+After the contents of the emergency call made by the boyfriend became public, the behaviour of the police was criticised in the media.
 The boyfriend had told the female police officer who answered the emergency call that his girlfriend was being raped by a "black man with a machete".
 The officer asked if he was joking.
 After assuring him that action would be taken, the officer had hung up with the words "Thank you, bye", instead of keeping him on the line.
 He made a second call to the emergency number, whereupon the call was referred and police arrived after a 30-minute delay.

 At the beginning of June 2017, it was announced that the two police staffers who failed to send assistance in response to the emergency call were being forced to leave their posts.
 The Bonn police had previously acknowledged that the "receiving female officer did not classify the circumstances of the first call correctly and her language was inappropriate".